Non-Commutative Worlds and Classical Constraints: Time Series and Discrete Physics

 We can define the velocity $v(t)$ by the formula

 where $D$ denotes this discrete derivative.
 In order to obtain $v(t)$ we need at least one tick $\Delta t$ of the discrete clock.
-Just as in the iterant algebra, we need a time-shift operator to handle the fact that once we have observed $v(t),$ the time has moved up by one tick. \bigbreak
+We define a time-shift operator to handle the fact that once we have observed $v(t),$ the time has moved up by one tick. \bigbreak

 {\bf We adjust the discrete derivative.} We shall add an operator J that in this context accomplishes the time shift:

 We then redefine the derivative to include this shift:

 This readjustment of the derivative rewrites it so that the temporal properties of successive observations are handled automatically. \smallbreak